Concussion: Baseline & Post-Injury Assessment

 Concussion, sometimes referred to as mild traumatic brain injury (mTBI), is a temporary disturbance of brain function that involves a complex pathophysiological process (1).
 A concussion may be caused by a direct blow to the head or face, but may also occur as a result of an injury to the neck (e.g. whiplash) or elsewhere on the body with the impulsive force transmitted to the head (2).
 You do not need to lose consciousness ("get knocked out") to have a concussion, with only approximately 10% of concussions involving a loss of consciousness.

 Symptoms people may experience with concussion include headaches, mood and/or behavioural changes (e.g. depression, irritability), ‘fogginess’, memory loss, dizziness, visual changes, slowed reaction times, gait unsteadiness, fatigue and neck pain (1,2).
-The symptoms of concussion typically resolve spontaneously, with the majority of adults recovering in 2 weeks, whilst children/adolescents may take longer (symptom resolution can take up to 4 weeks).
-However, in some cases, symptoms can linger beyond the expected time frames (i.e. >2 weeks in adults and >4 weeks in children/adolescents) (2).
+The symptoms of concussion typically resolve spontaneously, where the majority of people can expect a minimum of 1 week to complete the full rehabilitation strategy, but typical unrestricted return to sport can take up to 1 month post-concussion (3).
+However, in some cases, symptoms can linger beyond the expected time frames (i.e. >1 month) (2,3).

 At Optimize Sports Chiropractic, we utilise objective technology to record and quantify an individual's baseline level of symptoms, eye movements, balance, reaction time and cognitive function.